-In addition, as a school we ensure staff feel confident to deliver relationships and sex education by providing comprehensive staff training, led by Jonny Hunt RSE consultant, as well as the provision of additional training materials from the Department for Education.
+In addition, as a school we ensure staff feel confident to deliver relationships and sex education by providing comprehensive staff training as well as the provision of additional training materials from the Department for Education.

 We monitor children's learning and evaluate their progress through three types of assessment.